base-org/web/apps/base-docs/tutorials/docs/2_email-campaign-with-resend.md

 </section>
 ```

-Add some logic to display the form:
+In the same file (`src/app/page.tsx`) add the following logic to display the form:

 ```jsx
 {